-Henderson, Ky., native Sam Ball was a three-year starter at offensive line at the University of Kentucky.
+SAM BALL Henderson, Ky., native Sam Ball was a three-year starter at offensive line at the University of Kentucky.
 He played five years in the NFL with the Baltimore Colts, appeared in two Super Bowls and earned a Super Bowl ring with the Colts' 16-13 win over the Dallas Cowboys in Super Bowl V. Ball was on the losing side in Super Bowl III when Joe Namath led the New York Jets' historic, 16-7 upset of the Colts.
 As a senior at UK in 1965, Ball was a consensus All-American, All-SEC, team co-captain and earned his BA degree.
 In 1966, he was drafted in the first round by the Colts and the second round by the Jets, the final year before the AFL and NFL merged.
 Ball was a four-year starter at Henderson County High (1958-1959-1960-1961) when the Fighting Colonels posted a 32-2-2 record.
 He earned all-state and regional player of the year honors as a senior.
 The effervescent Ball is a successful motivational speaker, salesman and farmer who is active in civic organizations, his church and youth groups in the Henderson area.

-DALE BARNSTABLE

-A native of Antioch, III., Dale Barnstable was recruited by the University of Kentucky where he played basketball for Hall of Fame coach Adolph Rupp from 1946 to 1950.
+DALE BARNSTABLE A native of Antioch, Ill., Dale Barnstable was recruited by the University of Kentucky while he was in World War II in Germany.
+He played basketball for Hall of Fame coach Adolph Rupp from 1946 to 1950.
 While at UK, Barnstable was a key player on Rupp's first two championship teams in 1948 and 1949.
-He was a starter on the 1949 team, earning third team All-SEC honors.
+He was a starter on the 1949 team and captain of the 1949-50 team, earning third team All-SEC honors.
 During his Wildcat career, Barnstable scored 635 points.
 He was drafted in the seventh round of the 1950 NBA Draft by the Boston Celtics.

-He eventually became a high school coach at duPont Manual High School in Louisville.
+He eventually became a high school coach at duPont Manual High School in Louisville, and was voted Coach of the Year by Kentucky sports writers.
+He also achieved two Kentucky state senior amateur golf championships, and was the first Kentucky amateur to qualify and play in the Senior British Open in Ireland.
 Barnstable is the father of identical twins, Cyb and Patricia Barnstable, former UK cheerleaders known for hosting the annual Barnstable-Brown Kentucky Derby celebrity bash.